First-Year Application Procedure

 Information on sex, age, ethnic origin, and citizenship status is collected for compliance reports in connection with federal regulations pursuant to the Civil Rights Act of 1964, Executive Order 11246 as amended by Executive Order 11375 and Title IX of the Education Amendments of 1972 and Part 86, 45 C.F.R. and is not mandatory.
 All information is confidential and will not be used to discriminate in admission to or participation in any of the educational programs or activities offered in the colleges of Illinois Institute of Technology.

 An application is considered complete only when we have received all of the documents described below.
-The application fee is waived for fall 2013 first-year applicants.
+The application fee is waived for fall 2016 J.D. applicants.